MicrosoftDocs/win32/desktop-src/winmsg/pen-visualization.md

 ---
-Description: 'The following constants are used by applications or UI frameworks to identify how UI feedback is processed when one of the listed pen gestures is detected.' ms.assetid: '434DC272-DC1C-4091-BB38-DDCB1A635D8D'
+Description: The following constants are used by applications or UI frameworks to identify how UI feedback is processed when one of the listed pen gestures is detected. ms.assetid: 434DC272-DC1C-4091-BB38-DDCB1A635D8D
 title: Pen Visualization
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Pen Visualization